ovkrishna/meeting_prep_briefing_agent/README.md

 ```

 Then open the nsflow chat UI and try:
+> Under the Available Agents section -> select the meeting_prep_briefing/meeting_prep_briefing.
-> "I have a meeting with [contact name] from [company name] tomorrow.
+> In the chat section, type, "I have a meeting with [contact name] from [company name] tomorrow.
 Prep me a briefing."

 ---